African Safaris: 10 Things You Must Know Before You Go

 As you may have gathered, going on a safari requires more preparation than most other types of travels.
 In order to book a package, some tour operators may require you to purchase travel insurance.
 We believe that it’s ‘better to be safe than sorry’ and highly recommend for you to purchase a policy – for your own protection, even if your tour operator doesn’t require you to do so.

 Though you’ll be surrounded by wild animals during your safari, safaris are generally safe.
-As long as you follow the safari etiquettes and the instructions of your guide, you will be in good hands.
+As long as you follow the safari etiquettes and the instructions of your guide (E.g: Don’t startle or provoke the animals), you will be in good hands.

 10. How to Give Back